loickt/photography_scripts/README.md

-# windows_scripts
+# Photography scripts
-Some python scripting helping me to sort and transform my photography folders
+Some python scripting helping me to sort and transform my photography folders.